 - Confederation Players Walking Tour: Retrace the footsteps of the Fathers of Confederation with a guided tour by the Confederation Players – a troupe of costumed, bilingual Canadians, trained as the Fathers and Ladies of Confederation

-- Holland College Culinary Bootcamps: Unique, hands on, culinary adventures that offer a taste of PEI through a variety of themed culinary experiences at the Canadian Culinary Institute.
+- Culinary Bootcamps: Unique, hands on, culinary adventures that offer a taste of PEI through a variety of themed culinary experiences at the Canadian Culinary Institute.

-- COWS Creamery Tour: Visit the Milky Whey Theatre.
-Learn how this Island company makes their world famous, Super Premium Ice Cream, award winning cheeses and their famous whimsical T-shirts.
+- COWS Creamery Tour: Visit the Milky Whey Theatre to learn how this Island company makes their world famous, Super Premium Ice Cream, award winning cheeses and their famous whimsical T-shirts.

-- Anne of Green Gables Chocolates: Delight your senses with premium quality chocolates made by hand using only the finest of ingredients.
-Truffles, creams, fudge, peppermint patties, almond toffee crunch and more.
-Watch chocolate covered potato chips being made in store.
+- Anne of Green Gables Chocolates: Delight your senses with premium quality chocolates made by hand using only the finest of ingredients and watch chocolate covered potato chips made in store.

-- Red Shores Charlottetown: Home to some of the biggest events in Standardbred and Thoroughbred racing, Red Shores also boasts slots, blackjack and great food.
+- Red Shores Charlottetown: Home to some of the biggest events in harness racing, Red Shores also boasts slots, blackjack and great food.
 Place your bets and take your seats because you’ll find yourself with very little downtime.

-- PEI Brewing Company: Schedule a brewery tour and sip on freshly brewed beer such as Blueberry Ale, Beach Chair or Island Red to name a few flavours that are masterfully created behind the scenes.
-Each summer, their PEI Brewing Company Summer Show is full of love for the island, and abounds in fun, talent, and toe-tapping tunes!
+- PEI Brewing Company: Sip on freshly brewed beer such as Blueberry Ale, Beach Chair or Island Red to name a few flavours that are masterfully created behind the scenes or grab your favourites to take home.
+The Taproom offers a delicious locally-inspired menu.

-- Beaconsfield House: Built in 1877, this elegant Victorian house is now a museum and invites visitors to view its period rooms.
+- Beaconsfield Historic House: Built in 1877, this elegant Victorian house is now a museum and invites visitors to view the period rooms.
 A variety of lectures, concerts and other special events also take place in the Carriage House.